Want to get rid of the guess-work of applying and interviewing for your first nursing job?

 Needless to say, we’re very confident in this course and the value it provides to any graduating nursing student.

-My simple offer is this: If you don’t LOVE this course, I’ll give you 100% of your money back with no questions as long as you request it within 30 days.
+My simple offer is this: If you don’t LOVE this course, I’ll give you 100% of your money back with no questions asked, as long as you request it within 30 days and less than 50% of the course has been completed.